-This page provides an overview of the DNS section, domains, nameservers and the types of records you can find in our Presslabs dashboard.
+This page provides an overview of the DNS section, domains, nameservers and the types of records you can find in our Managed Hosting Dashboard.

 This is where you can access our DNS manager and update your DNS records.
-We use Amazon Route53 for DNS management and below you can find some information about the type of records you will find in our dashboard.
+We use Amazon Route53 for DNS management and below you can find some information about the type of records you will find in our Managed Hosting Dashboard.
 Check out our blog for details about DNS terminology and our DNS specifications .

 Only the site owners can manage the DNS zones.